Different

 Ariston, Linn, Hiraoka, Oracle

-UK Farad Azima of Mission Electronics proposed a mat made of
+the UK Farad Azima of Mission Electronics proposed a mat made

-sorbothane which was said to have excellent damping properties.
-(Mission
+of sorbothane which was said to have excellent damping properties.

-used sorbothane also in the 3 feet of their turntable.
-But there it
+(Mission used sorbothane also in the 3 feet of their turntable.
+But

-was apparent that the isolation from rack or other support was not
+there it was apparent that the isolation from rack or other support

-sufficient.)
-The properties gave an airy sound with a clear upper
+was not sufficient.)
+The properties gave an airy sound with a clear

-midband but the attack still could be improved, specifically in the
+upper midband but the attack still could be improved, specifically

 Mission's